-If you've been denied on your disability claim, consider what you did -- or didn't do -- that led to the denial.
+If you've been denied on your disability claim, consider what you may have done—or didn't do—that led to the denial.
 In most cases, it's not that you wrote something on your application that hurt your chances, it's that there wasn't enough convincing information in your medical records to lead to an approval.

-On the application for disability, did the you indicate all known sources of medical treatment, including the addresses of medical providers (hospitals, clinics, and doctors' offices), the names of physicians providing treatment, and the dates of treatment?
-This type of information is extremely important.
-Yet despite this, a very large percentage of SSI and SSD applicants fail to provide complete and accurate treatment information on their applications.
+On the application for disability, did you indicate all known sources of medical treatment, including the addresses of medical providers (hospitals, clinics, and doctors' offices), the names of physicians providing treatment, and the dates of treatment?
+This type of medical information about your disability is extremely important.
+Yet despite this, a very large percentage of SSI and SSDI applicants fail to provide complete and accurate treatment information on their applications.

 A claimant (applicant) who has been denied disability and is about to file an appeal should be especially detailed when it comes to indicating treatment sources (doctors, clinics, and hospitals) on the appeal forms.
 It's not a bad idea to send in a complete list of all the doctors and hospitals you've ever obtained treatment from even if you did so with the initial application.
 How far back should this list go?
 At least as far back as the time you estimate that your disability began, because that's how far back a disability examiner will be looking.
 Disability examiners do try to be conscientious when it comes to gathering your records, but it is not unheard of for them to miss a treatment source.